 |Charge 0||This is a match.|

 |CP symmetry preserving.||This is a match.|

 *In NPQG the Big Bang is replaced by breaches of black hole Planck cores as Planck plasma jets.

 **This is also a pair production mechanism of the quantum vacuum.
 So the quantum vacuum would be a sea of axions.

 ***Axion’s are proposed as a dark matter solution for the galaxy rotation curve anomalies.
 Although spacetime particles do have mass and are hard to detect directly, they are not truly dark matter as proposed.
-However the solution to galaxy rotation curves is likely due to another cause or causes that would fall out quickly from NPQG.
+However the solution to galaxy rotation curves is likely due to another root cause or causes that would fall out quickly from NPQG.

 An axion might be a 10**-11 times the mass of an electron.

 Axions were predicted in 1977 by Wilczek and Weinberg as a solution the Peccei-Quinn mechanism.

 The Axion Dark Matter Experiment (ADMX) at University of Washington is looking for axions which are proposed as a dark matter solution.
 ADMX experimentalists include: Andrew Sonnenschein (Fermilab), Aaron Chou (Fermilab), Leslie Rosenburg (UW), and Gray Rybka (UW).